ironsketch/theEmotionsofBooks/README.md

 What am I looking at?

+## Fuzzy Logic

+What is printed represents each emotion and the degree of correctness for each emotion for each text.
+In the real world most experiences are an amalgamation of many emotions.

+## The Normal Equation

+From the print out it appears that there is only one theta for each class...

+[ 4.28598897  0.81045702  0.26536352 -0.50024168  0.27435619  0.11305699

+-0.13021756 -1.23335824 -0.37148055  0.53958076 -0.28161495]

+But now it seems we can use this for predictions Except I don't understand my book at this part so skipping.

+## PyPlot

+So I tried plotting my x_train and y_train and I noticed it is either 0 or 1 so that means that I need to possibly use a logistic regression model!

+## Logistic Regression Model

+I should be able to use this but I am not sure how or what to plot...
+So I am thinking about my fuzzy logic needs.

+## Decision Tree

+I created a multiclass decision tree and then I loaded the book, Alice in Wonderland.
+I then ran it through the decision tree to find the probability of the book in each class.
+Unfortunately I got returned 1 or 0's ...

 ## How to use:

 You need to tell the program what folder or file you want it to look at.
 And for training (so far how I have built this) you need to label your files with and underscore and the name of the emotion.
 For ex, meow_joy.txt